-How to watch today's iPhone 16 launch event, coming with a new Apple Watch and AirPods
+How to watch today's iPhone 16 launch event, live soon with a new Apple Watch and AirPods

 Engadget has been testing and reviewing consumer tech since 2004.
 Our stories may include affiliate links; if you buy something through a link, we may earn a commission.
 Read more about how we evaluate products.

-How to watch today's iPhone 16 launch event, coming with a new Apple Watch and AirPods
+How to watch today's iPhone 16 launch event, live soon with a new Apple Watch and AirPods

 Apple will debut its new hardware today at 1PM ET.

-In under two hours, the iPhone 16 launch event is starting, where Apple will finally introduce its newest lineup of smartphones.
-So make new plans if you're on your way to buy an iPhone 15 because you could snag it at a lower price in the coming weeks, or buy one of the new iPhone 16 models.
+The iPhone 16 launch event is starting imminently, where Apple will finally be introducing its newest lineup of smartphones.
 The Apple event is today, September 9 at 1PM ET (10AM PT) at the Steve Jobs Theater at Apple Park in Cupertino.
 You can livestream Apple's It's Glowtime event on YouTube (which we’ve embedded above for your convenience), as well as on Apple’s site.
+You can also follow our Apple 16 launch event live blog for real-time updates Engadget’s Cherlynn Low and Billy Steele, who are on-site in Cupertino.

 As far as new products go, we’re expecting four new iPhone models to be announced: The iPhone 16, iPhone 16 Plus, iPhone 16 Pro and iPhone 16 Pro Max.
 Don’t expect a huge leap forward from the iPhone 15, which our senior editor Billy Steele called the “most substantial update to the regular iPhone in years.”
 Instead, the major push will be around iOS 18 and Apple Intelligence.
 In terms of hardware, there'll be the usual more powerful processor, screen sizes may adjust slightly and there’s supposedly a new dedicated camera button for the Pro models.